 For the child who is not challenged at his/her current school this school is a marvel.
 The staff takes a personal interest in each child and the children are encouraged not only to strive but to take independent ownership of their education.
 My child is in 5th grade and we did not see such "independence" on the horizon for some time to come in our previous high-performing charter school.
 My child also likes the fact that he can participate in classes according to his ability not his age.
 He is taking math a year ahead of his grade and a language with high school students both of which are a challenge that he hadn't previously encountered but is excited to meet.
 It has been a great experience for him and he likes it so much that he is working hard to ensure that we don't feel the sting of the extra parent work to keep him here.
 That is good because it is indeed considerable extra work for the parents.
 Also note this school isn't for all kids.
 Those who need to be motivated to do school work will find the lack of structure to be challenging.
 We have a younger son that we'd love to send here but it just won't work for him.

 Mount Everest Academy is a public high school in San Diego.
-The principal of Mount Everest Academy is Nicole Wahab, whose e-mail is firstname.lastname@example.org.
-189 children attend Mount Everest Academy and identify mostly as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
-2% of the Mount Everest Academy students have "limited English proficiency."
+The principal of Mount Everest Academy is Nicole Wahab and can be contacted at firstname.lastname@example.org.
+189 children attend Mount Everest Academy and identify as Black, non-Hispanic; Multiracial; and White, non-Hispanic.
+2% of the Mount Everest Academy students are "limited in English proficiency."
 24% of the 189 students here have subsidized lunches.
-The student to teacher ratio at Mount Everest Academy is 23:1.
+The ratio of students to teachers at Mount Everest Academy is 23:1.
 Horizon Junior/Senior High School is one of the nearest high schools.

 - Computer arts